antonio-war/SwiftyNetworking/README.md

       return String(data: response.body, encoding: .utf8)
    }
 ```

+### Notes
+This networking client is intentionally designed without any response body decoding logic.
+It operates as a low-level, generic component that simply interfaces with the outside world.
+Its responsibility is limited to making requests and returning raw responses.
+Decoding and mapping of the response data into models is delegated to a higher-level layer built on top of this client, keeping the architecture modular, testable, and decoupled.

 ---
 # Support
 Your generous donations help sustain and improve this project.
 Here's why supporting us is important: